1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Read and accept the Terms and conditions

 - Click Receive products (if the button is not clickable, make sure you have selected the destination account)

 To manage the interface between your VOD/AOD space and your CMS, we have developed a plugin that is compatible with WordPress, Joomla and Drupal.
 It enables:

-- retrieval and management of all your videos
+- the retrieval and management of all your videos

 - automatic updates when new videos are added

-- importing audio/video files directly from your CMS admin
+- importing audio/video files directly from the CMS administration

 - playlist management

 - automatic video search while writing a page or article